Access Holdings gets approval to acquire First Guarantee Pension

 Access Holdings has received regulatory approval to acquire a majority equity stake in First Guarantee Pension Limited.

-Speaking on this development, Dr Herbert Wigwe, Group Chief Executive Officer, Access Corporation, said: “This transaction is in line with our vision to create a globally connected community and ecosystem; inspired by Africa for the world.
-We will deploy our renowned culture of strong risk management, innovative technology and the best practice corporate governance to deliver high standards of management and returns on pension assets to the benefit of our stakeholders.”
+Speaking on this development, Dr. Herbert Wigwe, Group Chief Executive Officer, Access Corporation, said: “This transaction is in line with our vision to create a globally connected community and ecosystem; inspired by Africa for the world.